windwalker-io/framework/src/Console/Command/README.md

 You can use the `RootCommand` instead base `Command`, it provides some useful functions like `--help`, `--verbose`, `--quiet`.

-If we catched an exception, the `--verbose|-v` option can help us print backtrace information.
+If we catch an exception, the `--verbose|-v` option help us print backtrace information.

 ``` php
 <?php